sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Client types
 This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
 This profile supports and provides specific security and privacy considerations for the following types of Client applications:

 - **Web applications** are applications that run on a web server.
-Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens) and are therefore considered *confidential* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
-The iGov profile for OAuth 2.0 identifies two types of Web applications: *Full clients* act on behalf of a Resource Owner and *Direct Access clients* act on behalf of themselves (e.g. those clients that facilitate bulk transfers).
-The scope of this profile is limited to *Full clients*.
+The iGov profile for OAuth 2.0 identifies two types of Web applications: *Full Clients* act on behalf of a Resource Owner and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers).
+The scope of this profile is limited to *Full Clients*.
 - **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
-Browser-based applications are considered *public* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
-Native applications are not capable of maintaining the confidentiality of client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
-Native applications are considered *public* clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Native applications are not capable of maintaining the confidentiality of Client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
+Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.

 ## Requests to the Authorization Endpoint (Authentication Request)
 The NL GOV Assurance profile for OAuth 2.0 profile specifies requirements for requests to Authorization Endpoints - for example, when to use the PKCE parameters to secure token exchange.

-Confidential clients (Web applications and Native clients with per-instance provisioned secrets) as defined above MUST authenticate to the authorization server using a JWT assertion as defined by the "JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants" [[rfc7523]] using only the private\_key\_jwt method defined in [OpenID Connect Core] [OpenID.Core].
+Confidential Clients (Web applications and Native Clients with per-instance provisioned secrets) as defined above MUST authenticate to the authorization server using a JWT assertion as defined by the "JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants" [[rfc7523]] using only the private\_key\_jwt method defined in [OpenID Connect Core] [OpenID.Core].
-In case of a mutual TLS connection (mTLS) between the client and the server, the JWT assertion can be omitted.
+In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.

-In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.
+In case the Authorization Server, Resource Server and Client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN.
 The PKIoverheid certificate MUST be included either as a x5c or as x5u parameter, as per [[rfc7517]] §4.6 and 4.7.
 Parties SHOULD at least support the inclusion of the certificate as x5c parameter, for maximum interoperability.
 Parties MAY agree to use x5u, for instance for communication within specific environments.

 In addition to the requirements specified in Section 2.1.1 of the NL Gov OAuth2 profile, the following describes the supported OpenID Connect Authorization Code Flow parameters for use with NL Gov compatible Identity Providers.